Etievant/NonTargetedHPV/README.md

 * Scripts `Simul_NonRandomized_Part1.R` and `Simul_NonRandomized_Part1.R` allow to replicate the simulations proposed in Section 3.3.

-* Scripts `Simul_Randomized_TreatmentEffectY2_Part1.R` and `Simul_Randomized_TreatmentEffectY2_Part2.R` allows to replicate the simulations proposed in Web Section E.2.1.1.
+* Scripts `Simul_Randomized_TreatmentEffectY2_Part1.R` and `Simul_Randomized_TreatmentEffectY2_Part2.R` allows to replicate the simulations proposed in Web Appendix E.2.1.1.

-* Scripts `Simul_NonRandomized_TreatmentEffectY2_Part1.R` and `Simul_NonRandomized_TreatmentEffectY2_Part2.R` allows to replicate the simulations proposed in Web Section E.2.1.2.
+* Scripts `Simul_NonRandomized_TreatmentEffectY2_Part1.R` and `Simul_NonRandomized_TreatmentEffectY2_Part2.R` allows to replicate the simulations proposed in Web Appendix E.2.1.2.

-* Script `Simul_NonRandomized_LargeStrataW.R` allows to replicate the simulations proposed in Web Section E.2.2.
+* Script `Simul_NonRandomized_LargeStrataW.R` allows to replicate the simulations proposed in Web Appendix E.2.2.

-* Script `Simul_NonRandomized_LargeStrataW_SingleTargetedType.R` allows to replicate the simulations proposed in Web Section E.2.3.
+* Script `Simul_NonRandomized_LargeStrataW_SingleTargetedType.R` allows to replicate the simulations proposed in Web Appendix E.2.3.

 Each script also relies on functions provided in `EstimationFunctions.R` and certain parameters provided in `Parameters.RData`.